Yankees vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jack Flaherty (4-5) will take the mound for the Cardinals, his 16th start of the season.
+- Jordan Montgomery (5-7) will take to the mound for the Cardinals and make his 17th start of the season.

-- In 15 starts this season, he's earned a quality start in four of them.

-- Flaherty has 11 starts of five or more innings this season in 15 chances.
-He averages 5.3 innings per outing.
+- Montgomery has six starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.
+- He has three appearances with no earned runs allowed in 16 chances this season.

 |Opponent